Hope of Israel Ministries (Ecclesia of YEHOVAH):

-Leader: Let us now eat matzah, meditating on the broken body and sufferings of the Lamb of YEHOVAH God who takes away the sin of the world.
+Leader: Let us now eat the unleavened bread, meditating on the broken body and sufferings of the Lamb of YEHOVAH God who takes away the sins of Israel.
 Let us allow the taste to linger in our mouths.

 The Second Cup of Wine -- The Cup of Redemption